consensus-shipyard/.github/profile/README.md

 This is where [ConsensusLab](https://consensuslab.world/) builds its fleet.

 ## Interplanetary Consensus (IPC)
 There is a very good chance you came ashore in a quest to learn more about IPC.
-You have come to the right place, though we recommend having a look at the [project website](https://ipc.space/) for a higher-level overview.
+You have come to the right place, though we recommend having a look at the [project website](https://ipc.space/) for a higher-level overview and at the [design reference](https://github.com/consensus-shipyard/IPC-design-reference-spec/blob/main/main.pdf) for more details.

 Tip: start by checking out the pinned repositories!